Phoenix STS Logo

 Gap Identification

-Identifies procedural, equipment, and staffing issues before a real emergency exposes them.
-Allows corrective action in a controlled environment.
+Finds procedural, equipment, and staffing issues before a real emergency exposes them.
+You can then fix them in a controlled environment.

 Due Diligence

-Provides comprehensive documented evidence of evacuation testing for HIQA inspectors, fire authorities, insurers, and registration bodies.
+Provides documented evidence of evacuation testing for HIQA inspectors, fire authorities, insurers, and registration bodies.

 What Gets Tested During Drills